RSS Feed

 This is what a well-executed Bûche de Noël looks like.
 Photograph of a Bûche de Noël, by Andrew Pendleton

 So I haven’t had a mere bite of Bûche de Noël since.
 Two years ago I attempted to make my own.
 I thought it would be easy and I was smart enough to do a trial run the weekend before Christmas.
-I even watching instructional YouTube videos.
+I even watched instructional YouTube videos.
 I baked the cake, made the buttercream, and even got the cake to successfully pop out of the jelly roll pan in one piece.
 Then I started to roll the cake and that’s when it started to crack and break and my dreams of baking a successful Bûche de Noël had crumbled.

 In just a few weeks, once 2012 is upon us, I’m going to start baking a cake a week.
 And hopefully by this time next year, I’ll be brave and skilled enough to attempt another Bûche de Noël.